lamberta/devkit-doc/native/android-setup.md

 ## Install the Android SDK

-If you don't already have the Xcode Command-Line Tools installed, you'll have to download them.
-Unfortunately this requires you to have an Apple ID.
-If you have Xcode on your computer, you can download the tools by opening Xcode, opening Xcode preferences, navigating to Downloads, and pressing "Download" next to "Command Line Tools."
-If you don't want to install Xcode, you can go to [Apple Developer Connect](https://connect.apple.com), logging in, going to Downloads and finding the appropriate Command Line Tools for your version of Mac OS X.
-Without these tools, Homebrew will be unable to do anything!

 Download and install the
 [Android SDK](http://developer.android.com/sdk/) to your local machine.
 If you are using the